pelican-plugins/yaml-metadata/README.md

 This plugin aims to keep things simple.
 Install the plugin and `.md`, `.markdown`, `.mkd` and `.mdown` files will use YAML-formatted data for their metadata.

-The files must start with a `---` line, contain some YAML-formatted data, then have another `---` line.
+The files must start with a `---` line, contain some YAML-formatted data, and then end in either another `---` or `...` line.
 Anything between the `---` lines will be interpreted as YAML and set as metadata, anything after is considered content and will be parsed according to the global markdown settings.

 Example markdown file: